Plentyaway/TEMPLATE-calculator/README.md

 7. Make this calculator fit for smaller screens.

 ## Grading
-This project is worth 20 points.
+This project is worth 30 points.
+- Completion of Mr. Scheuerlein's Version 1.0 Calculator (10 points)
 - Functionality (10 points): Does it work?
 Did you add features?
 Did you customize how it looked?
 - Documentation (10 points): Is the code organized and easy to understand?
 Do you explain what things are *supposed* to do?